 Early Friends’ willingness to give their lives and their community over to Christ’s leadership led them to corporate witness and ways of living that were in sharp contrast to the values, lifestyles, and institutions of 17th century Britain and the Massachusetts Bay Colony.
 Their approach to oath taking, dress, speech, recreation, and relationships between the genders and classes were rightfully regarded as revolutionary by the secular and religious leaders of the dominant social order of their day.
 Friends considered all these acts of witness as part of one cloth and (as they put it in their 1660 letter to King Charles on the subject of outward violence) as an expression of a single Quaker “testimony to the world”.

-One Testimony or separate testimonies?
+One Testimony vs. separate social testimonies

 The Meaning, Understanding & Use of Testimonies is a working paper that was presented by the Faith & Practice Revision Committee of New England YM to NEYM’s 2008 Annual Sessions.